Funding

 The principal aim of this project is to demonstrate proof of concept for a predictive computational tool to inform the surgeon of the optimal location for creating an AVF.
 The model will be based on subject-specific data about arm vasculature, and will simulate the blood flow in different AVFs simulated locations.
 The optimal AVF site which produces the maximum flow-rate will be then indicated.
 To calibrate and validate the model, an in vitro setup of the patient鈥檚 local vasculature will be developed, using a Pulsatile Blood Pump, silicon or 3D printed blood vessels, water as the working fluid to assess (and compare) the flow rate in the different AVF locations considered by the numerical model.

-This project is a joint collaboration between the Cardiovascular Engineering Research Laboratory (CERL) based at the School of Mechanical and Design Engineering, and the Vascular Assessment Unit at the Queen Alexandra Hospital.
+This project is a joint collaboration between the Cardiovascular Engineering Research Laboratory (CERL) based at the School of Electrical and Mechanical Engineering, and the Vascular Assessment Unit at the Queen Alexandra Hospital.
 Patient specific data will be provided by the Queen Alexandra Hospital, and the model predictions will be fed-back to their consultants.
 Comparisons between the model outputs and the surgeon independent assessment will permit additional calibration.

 Entry Requirements